OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 <div onmouseover="'$varUnsafe'"</div>
 ```

 Encode all characters using the `\xHH` format.
-Do not use other formats or escape strings.
-Escaping, changing execution context, and abusing the parser order can all trigger XSS.

-Event handler attributes are often left unquoted.
-If you can guarantee quoting then a smaller character set is okay.
-Otherwise, take our aggressive encoding approach to be safe.
+Encoding libraries often have a `EncodeForJavaScript` or similar to support this function.

 Please look at the [OWASP Java Encoder JavaScript encoding examples](https://owasp.org/www-project-java-encoder/) for examples of proper JavaScript use that requires minimal encoding.